-Nevada has many wide open spaces, but also large cities, like Reno and Las Vegas, in which there is crime.
-Forensic science technicians and crime scene investigators (CSIs) are often needed to look into these criminal acts, whether they are violent, involve assault, robbery or even in some cases, homicide.
-Just consider the murder of 19-year-old Brianna Dennison in 2007 that went unsolved for 11 months until her convicted killer, James Biela, was later arrested.
+Nevada (NV) has many wide open spaces, but also large cities, like Reno and Las Vegas, in which there are crimes.
+Forensic science technicians and crime scene investigators are often needed to look into these criminal acts, whether they are violent, involve assault, robbery, or even in some cases, homicide.
+Just consider the murder of 19-year-old Brianna Dennison in 2007, which went unsolved for 11 months until her convicted killer, James Biela, was later arrested.
 Evidence around the scene was important in helping to solve her murder and connect her to her killer later on.

 Individuals interested in entering the forensic science field need to gain significant knowledge in biology and chemistry, as these are important in analyzing and assessing clues, ranging from DNA at a scene to bits of fabric or fluids left behind.
 A bachelor’s degree in the natural sciences followed by a master’s degree in forensic science is common for entering the forensic science field, according to the Bureau of Labor Statistics (BLS), and should enable graduates to pursue employment opportunities within a crime scene lab.

 Another option is to pursue an education related to CSI.
 A bachelor’s degree is most often needed to enter this field, the BLS reports, but not an advanced degree.
 In addition to basic science skills, students learn about taking pictures of crime scenes, collecting evidence, and preserving clues for analysis in a lab.

 The BLS reports that a law enforcement career is another way to enter the CSI field.
 Whichever path an individual chooses, it is important to fully understand all the requirements before undertaking education or training.

 Read below to discover more about becoming a forensic science specialist in Nevada, including occupational demand, featured programs, and accreditation information.